78 Exciting 4th Grade Science Projects and Experiments

 52. Demonstrate a tornado

 Create a tornado using just a few magnets and a cup of water.
-It’s not just cool either, it teaches a valuable lesson on centripetal force.
+It’s not just cool either, as it teaches a valuable lesson on centripetal force.

-53. Create a magnet powered car
+53. Create a magnet-powered car

 Difficulty: Medium / Materials: Medium